Israr-11/payloadgen/README.md

 PayloadGen respects your privacy

 - **100% Local Processing**: All code analysis and payload generation happen locally
-- **No Data Collection**: We don't collect, store, or transmit your code or generated payloads
+- **No Data Collection**: PayloadGen don not collect, store, or transmit your code or generated payloads
-- **No Telemetry**: We don't track usage or collect analytics
+- **No Telemetry**: PayloadGen do not track usage or collect analytics

 For more details, see our [Privacy Policy](https://github.com/Israr-11/payloadgen/blob/main/PRIVACY.md).